Create custom nodes

 The items specified in the node config file are also available to the node __init__ method.
 We start implementing the node class:

-• we import the node dependencies (in this case, only ultralytics),
+• we import the node dependencies (in this case, ultralytics, cv2 and numpy),

 • we modify the constructor signature to include the node arguments,